 At Spring-Mar, we pride ourselves on our rigorous attention to safety precautions and our commitment to continuing teacher education.
 Every member of the community takes an active role in maintaining the high standards of early childhood education offered at Spring-Mar and the results of this effort are visible every day.

 Spring-Mar is licensed by the State of Virginia and registered with the Fairfax County Office for Children.
-We follow all regulations accordingly and receive regular visits and inspections from Department of Social Services officers.
+We follow all regulations accordingly and receive regular visits and inspections from Department of Education officers.
 Being licensed shows our dedication to providing a safe and nurturing environment for children to learn and grow.

 Spring-Mar is dedicated to providing the safest environment possible for all students.
 Children with contact or ingestion allergies or known reactions should notify teachers and the Director prior to the start of school.